dravalico/ecrawlers/README.md

 seconds (default is 3600 seconds).

-it is also possible to configure the `path_storage` path (default is `/usr/src/data`) in which to save the downloaded files and the `retry_interval` time (default is 60 seconds), in case the request limit is reached.
+it is also possible to configure the `path_storage` path (default is `/usr/src/data`) in which to save the downloaded files, the timeout `request_timeout` for a single request (default is 10 seconds) and the `retry_interval` time (default is 60 seconds), in case the rate limit is reached.

 ## Usage